yyjtech/code-of-conduct/README.md

 * Posting or displaying sexually explicit or violent material.
 * Posting or threatening to post other people's personally identifying information ("doxing").
 * Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 * Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances (e.g DMing a member of the community with the intent to persue a relationship).
+This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances (e.g DMing a member of the community with the intent to pursue a relationship).
 * Deliberate intimidation, stalking or following (online or in person).
 * Sustained disruption of community events, including talks and presentations.
 * Inappropriate physical contact.
-You should have someone's consent before touching them.
+You must have someone's consent before touching them.
 * Inappropriate photography or recording.
 * Advocating for, or encouraging, any of the above behavior.

 Unacceptable behavior can also include various kinds of "bad faith participation", including such examples as:
 * Starting conversations with the express purpose of having an argument or debating a topic; This is a forum for casual professional networking, this is not IRC or Reddit.
-Please keep debates confined to the #debate channel.
+Please keep debates confined to the[#debate channel](https://app.slack.com/client/T18HH1BSP/CB3V1CTPH).
 * Trolling language, such as "I would be ok with X if it wasn't for XYZ." or "That's reverse racism." or other denials of the experience of marginalized folks.
 See the community standards for the kind of community we strive to be.
 * Deflecting your argument with requests (e.g. "show me proof of your personal experience") or repeated questions designed to wear down the patience of the other side.
 * Outright refusal to try to adhere to the Expected Behaviours outlined for the community